jmmarreiros/jmwebsite/content/home/tracerlab.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 80  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.

-title = "TraCEr at MONREPOS"
+title = "TraCEr at LEIZA"
 subtitle = "Laboratory for Traceology and Controlled Experiments"

 [content]